peteroupc/peteroupc.github.io/randomfunc.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

 Begun on June 4, 2017; last updated on Feb.
-11, 2019.
+14, 2019.

 Discusses many ways applications can do random number generation and sampling from an underlying RNG and includes pseudocode for many of them.

 <a id=Introduction></a>
 ## Introduction

-This page discusses many ways applications can do random number generation and sampling from an underlying random number generator (RNG), often with pseudocode.
+This page discusses many ways applications can generate and sample random content using an underlying random number generator (RNG), often with pseudocode.
 Those methods include&mdash;
 - ways to generate uniform random numbers from an underlying RNG (such as the [**core method, `RNDINT(N)`**](#Core_Random_Generation_Method)),
 - ways to generate randomized content and conditions, such as [**true/false conditions**](#Boolean_True_False_Conditions), [**shuffling**](#Shuffling), and [**sampling unique items from a list**](#Sampling_Without_Replacement_Choosing_Several_Unique_Items), and
 - generating non-uniform random numbers, including [**weighted choice**](#Weighted_Choice), the [**normal distribution**](#Normal_Gaussian_Distribution), and [**other probability distributions**](#Index_of_Non_Uniform_Distributions).